DSLstandard/Lean4-FFI-Programming-Tutorial-GLFW/README.md

 //     Lean4 expects them to take in an extra lean_obj_arg,
 //       and they *MUST* return a lean_obj_res.
 // =======================================================================================
-// I have been able to find an official explanation for this seemingly strange function signature.
+// I have not been able to find an official explanation for this seemingly strange function signature.
 // But here is my guess:
+//
+//   Since we have:
+//     opaque foo7 : (mybool : Bool) -> IO Unit
+//
-//   Consider that in Lean4, we have:
+//   Consider that, in Lean4:
 //     abbrev IO : Type → Type := EIO Error
 //     def EIO (ε : Type) : Type → Type := EStateM ε IO.RealWorld
 //     def IO.RealWorld : Type := Unit